zhiyanfoo/grpc-proposal/A84-xds-authority-literal-rewrite.md

 Alternative approaches considered.
 - Exclusively use the existing `auto_host_rewrite` feature.
-This would require a CDS cluster per upstream target, which means that there would be one connection per service behind the proxy between each gRPC clients and the proxy. the proxy.
+This would require a CDS cluster per upstream target, which means that there would be one connection per service behind the proxy between each gRPC clients and the proxy.
 - Using the HTTP CONNECT protocol has the same drawback in that connections to the proxy that target different upstream services won't reuse the same connection.
-   - in the case where instead of a single proxy in between the target upstream service there are two proxies (e.g. client -> egress proxy -> ingress proxy), this would not only prevent connection reuse between the initial client to the proxy, but also between the intermediary proxies (e.g. between the egress and ingress proxy).
+   - in the case where instead of a single proxy in between the client and target upstream service there are two proxies (e.g. client -> egress proxy -> ingress proxy -> svc), this would not only prevent connection reuse between the initial client to the proxy, but also between the intermediary proxies (e.g. between the egress and ingress proxy).

 Even if connection pooling was not a major concern, this addition will bring gRPC xDS client functionality closer to parity with Envoy's capabilities, simplifying configurations for users